Fatherless Daughters: 5 Ways Growing up Without a Dad Affects Women

 2. She Struggles to Build and Maintain Relationships.

 According to Pamela Thomas, author of ," women who grew up with absent dads find it difficult to form lasting relationships.
 Because they were scarred by their dad's rejection of them, they don't want to risk getting hurt again.
 Consciously or unconsciously, they avoid getting close to people.
 They have superficial relationships in which they reveal little of themselves and put very little effort into getting to know others.
-She may become promiscuous as a way of getting male attention without becoming too emotionally involved.
+They may become promiscuous as a way of getting male attention without becoming too emotionally involved.
 "Fatherless Daughters

 Ever since childhood, I've built walls around myself.
 I didn't open up to people.
 I didn't ask questions about their families, jobs, and hobbies.
 I kept my life private, and I remained socially isolated.
 These were all self-protective measures so I wouldn't experience rejection like I did with my dad.
 Knowing this intellectually did nothing to help me change my behavior because my fear was more powerful than my desire to make connections.